 The Code will be

 a consolidation measure bringing the many statutory enactments into one place and presenting them in a more coherent, structured and user-friendly format.
 It will not:

 - make any substantive changes to the law

 - affect the existing maximum or minimum penalties for individual offences

-- replace sentencing guidelines or the work of the Sentencing Council.
+- impact on the Sentencing Guidelines or the work of the Sentencing Council

 - result in an offender being subject to a greater penalty than that applicable at the time he or she committed the offence.